Eight Asian men challenge stereotypes and bare all as they speak candidly about sex, love and dating.

 Kelly Gilbride graduated with a degree in Performing Arts (Acting Major) from Unitec in 2013.
 Since then she has embarked on a career as a producer, working full time as a producer at Pop-up Globe.
 In 2015 she joined Proudly Asian Theatre as Creative Producer.
 Since then she has worked as a producer on Proudly Asian Theatre’s Call of the Sparrows, Fresh off the Page and now Asian Men Talk About Sex.
 This will be Kelly’s first time producing for documentary.

 Working as co-founder of Proudly Asian Theatre Company, I’m all too aware of the emasculating stereotypes of Asian men.
-Most of the guys in the film are my friends, co-workers and even my family whom I’m sick of seeing represented as one-dimensional idiots on screen.
+Most of the guys in the film are my friends (including Mulan actor Yoson An), co-workers and even my family whom I’m sick of seeing represented as one-dimensional idiots on screen.
 Having confronted my own racial sexual preference over the last few years, I was also driven to explore how this happens and how media has an influence on shaping sexual and romantic bias.

 Interviewing my Dad about sex was an eye opening part of the project – talking about sex can be a taboo in Asian cultures and in New Zealand culture as well.
 Hearing my Dad talk about the impact porn culture had on his marriage but also about his journey of self-discovery and connection through sex was strange, hilarious and cathartic; confronting our awkwardness and seeing him as a whole human being is what this film is all about.